kochovski/AUTCON25-buildchain-did-vc/README.md

 * **npm** package manager (bundled with Node.js).
 * An **Alchemy Holesky** or other Ethereum RPC endpoint URL for interacting with the Ethereum testnet.
 You will also need a **private key** for the issuer DID (owner) and the **Ethr DID Registry contract address** deployed on your network.

+## License

+This repository forms part of the research described in “Leveraging IFC Semantics and W3C Decentralized Identifiers in BUILDCHAIN: A Decentralized Digital Building Logbook for Construction and Deep Renovation”.
+Until the final publication of this work, any reuse of the code (including modification, redistribution or derivation) is strictly forbidden.

+After the work has been formally published, commercial use or distribution of this code is permitted only with the prior written consent of the authors.
+If you wish to build upon or distribute this repository, please contact the authors of the above‑mentioned paper to obtain permission.

 ## Installation

 Clone the repository and install dependencies: